 Dairy cattle: New Zealand's IEF for dairy cattle is lower than the IPCC Tier 1 Oceania default value and the Australian-specific IEF.
 Although the predominantly pasture-based system in New Zealand is similar to Australian dairy cattle management, this lower IEF value may be due to the higher proportion of lighter cattle breeds in New Zealand.
 The Australian dairy herd comprises 80 per cent Holstein-Friesian, 11 per cent Jersey breeds and 9 per cent other, including the Brown Swiss.
-In 2015, 47.2 per cent of New Zealand's cow population comprised a Holstein-Friesian/Jersey crossbreed, which is, on average, 92 per cent of the liveweight of New Zealand's Holstein-Friesian cows (LIC and DairyNZ, 2016).
+In 2016, 48.0 per cent of New Zealand's cow population comprised a Holstein-Friesian/Jersey crossbreed, which is, on average, 94.9 per cent of the liveweight of New Zealand's Holstein-Friesian cows (LIC and DairyNZ, 2017).

 Also, in New Zealand's Tier 2 inventory model, dairy cattle encompass all cattle that are required to support the milking dairy herd.
 This includes calves, young growing non-lactating heifers, dry cows and bulls.
-By taking the emissions from these animals into account, the IEF will be lower than if only mature milking cows had been taken into account.
+Because the emissions from these animals are included in the IEF calculations, the IEF will be lower than if only mature milking cows had been taken into account.